WHAT WE STAND ON

 ALCES Community Works connects Wyoming artists and storytellers through public art and public history rooted in place, memory, and community.
 We believe creativity is essential to civic life — that the arts spark dialogue, deepen belonging, and strengthen the democratic fabric of our communities.
 Working statewide, we use arts-based methods to co-create projects that reflect the lived experiences of Wyomingites, foster meaningful partnerships, and invite people into the ongoing work of shaping our shared future.
 We are committed to helping communities across Wyoming tell collective stories of people, place, and culture — because a vibrant democracy depends on who gets to be seen, heard, and remembered.

-CREATE: We curate, co-create, and support public art and public history projects that center civic partnership, community voice, and thoughtful collaboration.
-Through participatory processes, we create space for the kinds of collective meaning-making that strengthen the democratic fabric of Wyoming life — and that insist representation is not a gesture, but a foundation.
-When communities see themselves in the public record, something shifts: people begin to understand that they belong here, that their stories matter, and that change is possible.
+We curate, co-create, and support public art and public history projects that center civic partnership, community voice, and thoughtful collaboration.
+When communities see themselves in the public record, something shifts.

-AMPLIFY: We create and share multidisciplinary stories rooted in the lived experiences of Wyomingites — actively building systems of representation, belonging, and public voice.
-Through intentional outreach, we amplify these narratives to shift perception, challenge erasure, and make the case that art and storytelling are not only reflections of social change — they are engines of it.
+We create and share multidisciplinary stories rooted in the lived experiences of Wyomingites — amplifying narratives that shift perception, challenge erasure, and prove storytelling is an engine of change.

 • The arts and humanities as fundamental to a just, problem-solving, and forward-looking democratic society — not ornamental, but necessary.
 Not a luxury afforded to some, but a right that belongs to everyone.